kceron/kceron/README.md

 Hello all!

 I am a Full-Stack Developer with experience building apps in React, Redux, JavaScript, Ruby on Rails and PostgreSQL.
+Currently located in NYC.

 <!--